Prior to reading this article, we recommend you read the following article:

 - Custom Object

-Once a payable is created it is posted.
+Once a payable is created, it is posted.
 Posting the payable creates the debits and credits in the general ledger.
 The credit entry for a payable is always the Accounts Payable Control GL Account set in Accounting Settings.
 The debit for a payable is created to the GL account used on the payable line labeled Expense GL account.
 This is typically an expense type but can also be set to a balance sheet type if the payable has amortized expense.

-If a payable has amortized expense it is very easy to setup an amortization schedule form the payable record.
+If a payable has amortized expense it is very easy to setup an amortization schedule from the payable record.
 The accounting entries for amortization will credit the Amortized Expense GL account and debit an Expense GL Account.
 An amortization entry will be made for each accounting period required.

 Disburse from a Payable